thedavecarroll/hugotest.thedavecarroll.com/content/powershell/soft-skills-part-3.md

 #### How I Learned About Motivation

 Before I started my IT career path, I worked for several fast-food restaurants.
-I learned quite a bit about managing people and tasks at one of them, [Garibaldi's Pizza][GaribaldisPizza] in Memphis, Tennessee.
+I learned quite a bit about managing people and tasks at one of them, [Garibaldi's Pizza](http://garibaldispizza.com/) in Memphis, Tennessee.
 Of their four locations (in 1991), I worked at the one near the University of Memphis eventually becoming a shift manager, which was my first management position.
 One Sunday afternoon, we were busy in-house and with deliveries.
 I received a phone call from a catering customer confirming their order for 30 people and the delivery time, just one hour away.